QodotPlugin/qodot-plugin/README.md

 ##### *spawn_brush_collision_object(classname: String) -> CollisionObject*

 Controls the spawning of collision objects for brushes with the given classname.
 Typically used to differentiate between solid geometry and triggers.

+### QodotEntityMapper Inheritance Interface

+QodotEntityMapper is assigned to QodotMap as a Script reference, and used to spawn custom nodes for map entities.

+The default behaviour returns a Position3D node for anything that isn't the worldspawn or a classname containing 'trigger'.

+#### Methods

+##### *spawn_node_for_entity(entity: QuakeEntity) -> Node*

+Controls the spawning of a custom node for a given entity.
+The returned node will be added as a child of the respective entity node during map construction.

 ## *.map* files